Dotosoft/unity3d-sqlcipherplugin/README.md

 ###How to Use:

-	SqliteDatabase sqlDB = new SqliteDatabase(“yourdatabasefile”, “yourdirectory”); → init database
+	SqliteDatabase sqlDB = new SqliteDatabase(“yourdatabasefile”, “yourdirectory”); // init database....
-  string query = “SQL QUERY”; → your sql query sqlDB.ExecuteNonQuery(query); → execute Update/Insert sql
+	string query = “SQL QUERY”; //your sql query.... sqlDB.ExecuteNonQuery(query); //execute Update/Insert sql....
-  DataTable tableData = sqlDB.ExecuteQuery (query); → execute query sql
+	DataTable tableData = sqlDB.ExecuteQuery (query); //execute query sql....

 ####IMPORTANT:
-  If you have your existing database, please put at StreamingAssets, because parameter SqliteDatabase is relative path from that folder.
-If you don't have database, it will create new one at your device persistent path.
+  If you have your existing database, please put at StreamingAssets, because the second parameter at SqliteDatabase class is relative path from that folder.
+If you don't have database, it will create new one at your device persistent path when you deploy at runtime.
 Please read Unity Manual for more detail.

-</br></br>

 ###to execute a query this libs have 3 simple methods: